 In our photo above, the pitched roof slopes all the way down to the floor level of those roof rooms, leaving a common wall height of zero.
 Therefore, even without considering the rear elevation and looking only at the front elevation as shown in the photo, we have already reached the threshold of the 50% rule for Room In Roof.

-Normally, it is not possible to visually assess the level of insulation in the sloping parts of the ceiling.
+Normally, it's not possible to visually assess the level of insulation in the sloping parts of the ceiling.
 Also, if there is no hatch in the horizontal ceiling part, then it will not be possible to assess the depth of insulation in that either.
 If there are vertical internal walls around the perimieter of the room in roof, and there is no access behind them, then it will not be possible to assess the insulation levels there either.

 In the absence of such access, the assessment falls back on minimum building regs that were in place at the dateband that the assessor applies to the Room In Roof.
 This dateband is normally the construction date of the rest of the property unless significant documentary evidence is available that proves the Room In Roof complies with more recent regulations (such as if it has been refurbished to newer building regs).